Example data frame 'mydata' with columns:

 #

-# This script reproduces all major numerical results in Chapter 4, including:
+# This script reproduces major numerical results in Chapter 4, including

-# 1. A Cox proportional hazards model on the German Breast Cancer (GBC) study
+# 1. Cox proportional hazards regression using the German Breast Cancer study

-# 3. Cox model with time-varying covariates for Stanford Heart study (Table 4.6)
+# 3. Cox models with time-varying covariates using the Stanford Heart study

 ###############################################################################